 Officers.
 However, the Board, as well as the Compensation Committee, which is responsible for designing and administering our executive compensation program, value the opinions expressed by shareholders, and will consider the outcome of the vote when making future decisions regarding executive compensation.

-We present the "say on pay" advisory vote on executive compensation to shareholders annually, and will next present it at the 2023 Annual Meeting.
+Depending on the outcome of Proposal 5 - Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation in this proxy statement, we anticipate presenting the "say on pay" advisory vote on executive compensation to shareholders annually, and will next present it at our 2024 Annual Meeting of Shareholders.